 We’ve all experienced websites which are difficult to navigate, and may have led you round in circles, or hid the pages you most wanted to visit.

-Usability is an important aspect of the design of a site.
+Usability is an important aspect of the design of a site (as is web hosting).
 Because like a mass transport system, if done correctly, it will flow visitors through and on to their intended destination smoothly and efficiently.